sefffal/Octofitter.jl/README.md

 * sample directly from images
 * exoplanet astrometry
 * stellar astrometric acceleration

-Any and all combinations also work together.
+Any combination of the above.

 **Modelling features:**
 * multiple planets (one or more)